CurveDocs/curve-docs/docs/scrvusd/RewardsHandler.md

     Function to take a snapshot of the current deposited supply ratio in the Vault.
 This function is fully permissionless and can be called by anyone.
 Snapshots are used to compute the time-weighted average of the TVL to decide on the amount of rewards to ask for (weight).

-    Minimum time inbetween snapshots is defined by `min_snapshot_dt_seconds`.
+    Minimum time in-between snapshots is defined by `min_snapshot_dt_seconds`.
 The maximum number of snapshots is set to `10^18`, which is equivalent to 31.7 billion years if a snapshot were to be taken every second.

     Emits: `SnapshotTaken` event.